 Ben: Generally, we see social media searches are used in companies that have high revenue per employee and those with customer-facing employees.

 Organizations are investing more time and money to try to determine if the person coming in is the right person through a brand and cultural lens.
 Talking about tech in particular, tech has always been one of the fastest adopting verticals and one of the largest.
 The tech industry was one of the earliest adopters of our solution.

 The entertainment industry, specifically on-air talent and influencers, often runs social media searches.
 If you Google “Influencer racist tweet”, you’ll see a litany of results from influencers that were brought on to represent a brand, and then their dirty laundry from the past comes out.

 Our technology has been a way to retain talent and to be competitive in knowing who you hire and how you hire to make sure the correct person joining your organization.

 Ken: We’re seeing a big investment with all of our partners because they’re concerned with the social media background of individuals.

 For example, it’s critical that you have an understanding of the individuals that are creating your content.
 Most of our clients that use social media are in the entertainment and media space.

 Are you using social media searches in some way to help uncover that additional data point to build that security?
 One bad show or one bad event can really take your company from being a top tier business in the entertainment industry to being gone.
 It’s not just about an individual character.
 It’s about building your brand and maintaining that brand.
 Social media screening is one way that you can do your due diligence.

 As Ken and Ben discussed, social media screening can help you make more informed decisions about your candidates.
-These checks can be seamlessly integrated into your hiring process and help protect your brand, your reputation, and your workforce, and untimely be a stepping stone to building a foundation of trust and safety.
+These checks can be seamlessly integrated into your hiring process and help protect your brand, your reputation, and your workforce, and ultimately be a stepping stone to building a foundation of trust and safety.